mberneaud/EuroscepticMisfitMasterThesis/Analysis/Data/Eurobarometer/EB_variables.md

 **No year variable included**
 I need to code it myself with EB1979$year <- 1979

-**v93 Q.221**
-IN GENERAL, ARE YOU FOR OR AGAINST EFFORTS BEING MADE TO UNIFY WESTERN EUROPE?
-(IF FOR) ARE YOU VERY MUCH FOR THIS, OR ONLY TO SOME EXTENT?
-(IF AGAINST) ARE YOU ONLY TO SOME EXTENT AGAINST, OR VERY MUCH AGAINST?
-0 DK; NA
-1 FOR - VERY MUCH
-2 FOR - TO SOME EXTENT
-3 AGAINST - TO SOME EXTENT
-4 AGAINST - VERY MUCH

 **v94 Q.222**
 GENERALLY SPEAKING, DO YOU THINK THAT (COUNTRY'S) MEMBERSHIP OF THE COMMON MARKET IS A GOOD THING, A BAD THING, OR NEITHER GOOD NOR BAD?